user12xxxxxx/Tu-Ankaja/README.md

 * **Multi-Sensor Aggregation:** Captures physical parameters like Electronic noise using MOSFET, RGB light, ambient light, temperature, gyroscope data (in x, y, z), air particles, simultaneously.
 * **Custom Chaotic Environment:** Employs a physical mirrored box with rotating LEDs, moving discs, and agitated air particles to create a highly dynamic sensory input.
 * **Digit-Picking Algorithm:** Uses an array-based system to process sensor data into true random numbers.
+* **Validation of the RNG using NIST Suite:** The random numbers generated using the prototype were tested using the NIST Suite, and the system was found to pass __/15 tests, which is considered to be excellent.

 ---